marcm24/acs/project3/writeup.md

 We can analyze the effect on throughput through the following plot: <br />
 ![image](https://github.com/user-attachments/assets/bd620090-79d2-4d4c-a3f6-a0a2053fb554) <br />

+From these results we can see that as we increase the data access size the latency and bandwidth increase.
+This lines up as for the latency, it takes longer for a single I/O operation to occur with more data being transferred.
+Since we are transferring more data the bandwidth will increase to reflect that, as it is a measurement of the amount of data we transfer per second.
+Despite the increase in amount of data we are transferring, because there is an increase in latency we can see that there is a decrease in the throughput as we increase the data access size. <br />

 ### Read/Write Ratio Analysis
 We can analyze the effect on latency through the following plot: <br />
 ![image](https://github.com/user-attachments/assets/a7067f01-d16e-4f85-9330-61d80c7afb80) <br />